 When pain becomes chronic, its management often becomes multidisciplinary.
 This is because it now involves social, psychological and developmental contexts.
 A person’s emotions and expectations play a role in the outcomes of any management.
 For example, negative thoughts and expectations associated with how pain impacts everyday life – such as at a job, and in their relationships or family, can exacerbate the pain itself.

 Most people with chronic pain either learn to live with it, or become dependent on medications that pose several risks.
 Aside from over-the-counter painkillers, opioids and narcotics are another class of drugs used for treating both acute and chronic pain.
 Some of the most commonly prescribed opioids include OxyContin and Vicodin, which come with risks like dependence and tolerance.
 Those that become tolerant to a drug, require more frequent and higher doses to feel the same effect.

 At high doses, opioids may even lead to increased perceptions of pain.
 It’s use has also been associated with side effects such as dysphoria and euphoria.
 Hence, the line between medical pain relief and opioid addiction and abuse is still controversial and subject to strict regulations.
 To this day, there is a lot of uncertainty in the use of opioids as a long-term medication for chronic pain.

-If you’re looking for alternative solutions, here are some non-narcotic pain management techniques you can try.
+If you’re looking for alternative solutions, here are 5 less known non-narcotic pain management techniques you can try.